zacjdev/discord-youtube-caster/README.md

+# Discord YouTube Caster

-let random people play things on your speaker!
+A discord.py bot that lets random people play any youtube link on your ChromeCast.

-setup: put bot token and cast name in files
+Setup: put bot token and cast name in files